Categories

 Key points:

-• Who you can nominate: anyone working in the built environment, including those working for clients, contractors, subcontractors, architects, manufacturers and suppliers, and those in academia
+- Who you can nominate: anyone working in the built or managed environment, including those working for clients, contractors, subcontractors, architects, consultants, manufacturers and suppliers, and those in academia.

-This category recognises an individual who has played a key role championing digital transformation on a project, in an organisation, or an industry sector, during their career.
+This category recognises an individual who has played a key role championing digital transformation on a project, in an organisation, or an industry sector.

 Key points:

-• Who you can nominate: anyone working in the built environment, including those working for clients, contractors, subcontractors, architects, manufacturers and suppliers, and those in academia
+- Who you can nominate: anyone working in the built or managed environment, including those working for clients, contractors, subcontractors, architects, consultants, manufacturers and suppliers, and those in academia

-• If the person you’re nominating has less than five years’ experience in digital construction/information management, please nominate them for the Rising Star of the Year instead.
+- If the person you’re nominating has less than five years’ experience in digital construction/information management, you must nominate them for the Rising Star of the Year instead.

 This category will recognise the most effective application of a specific existing technology.
-Existing means a product (hardware or software) that has been available for more than 18 months.
+Existing means a product (hardware or software) that has been available on the market for more than 18 months.

 Your entry should focus on how the technology has been applied to a particular challenge or solved a specific problem rather than on the technology itself.
 For example, rather than the USPs of a specific VR headset, in this case we want to know how VR has changed the way you work or offer value to your clients.